List of Monuments of National Importance in Jharkhand

 This is a list of Monuments of National Importance (ASI) as officially recognized by and available through the website of the Archaeological Survey of India in the Indian state Jharkhand.
 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
-12 Monuments of National Importance have been recognized by the ASI in Jharkhand.
+13 Monuments of National Importance have been recognized by the ASI in Jharkhand.

+ASI Ranchi circle has descriptions images of these monuments.